First Time User? Enroll now.

 The chronic MPN consist of chronic myelogenous leukemia, polycythemia vera (p. vera), primary myelofibrosis, essential thrombocythemia, chronic neutrophilic leukemia, and chronic eosinophilic leukemia.
 All of these disorders involve dysregulation at the multipotent hematopoietic stem cell (CD34), with one or more of the following shared features:

 Chronic MPN usually occur sporadically; however, familial clusters of MPN have been reported.
 These familial clusters include autosomal-dominant inheritance and autosomal-recessive inheritance.
 Patients with p. vera and essential thrombocythemia have marked increases of red blood cell and platelet production, respectively.
 Treatment is directed at reducing the excessive numbers of blood cells.
 Both p. vera and essential thrombocythemia can develop a spent phase late in their courses that resembles primary myelofibrosis with cytopenias and marrow hypoplasia and fibrosis.
-A specific point mutation in one copy of the Janus kinase 2 gene (JAK2 V617F), a cytoplasmic tyrosine kinase, on chromosome 9, has been identified in most patients with p. vera, essential thrombocythemia, and idiopathic myelofibrosis.
+A specific point mutation in one copy of the JAK2 V617F gene, a cytoplasmic tyrosine kinase, on chromosome 9, has been identified in most patients with p. vera, essential thrombocythemia, and idiopathic myelofibrosis.
 Other single nucleotide variants were associated with mutations in genes encoding calreticulin (CALR) and the thrombopoietin receptor (MPL).[6,7] Researchers are pursuing specific targeting of this aberrant protein as well as new targets based on next-generation sequencing of the genome.

 Leukemic transformation from Philadelphia chromosome–negative myeloproliferative neoplasms is defined as having 20% or greater myeloblasts in the blood or marrow (MPN-blast phase) and having no standard approach and a poor prognosis (3- to 5-month median survival).
 Allogeneic stem cell transplantation has resulted in anecdotal long-term survivors, but this approach is often not feasible in older patients with comorbid conditions or lack of initial response to leukemic induction therapy.